 - In 2017 Taste Hungary won the award for Best Wine Tour Operator from the VinCE Wine Show.
 The Tasting Table joined the Egytőről wine bar collaborative, through which we played a part in creating two vintages of wine while helping to promote each other.

 - In 2018 —for the second year in a row—Taste Hungary won the award for Best Wine Tour Operator from the VinCE Wine Show.
 The Tasting Table was recommended in the “36 Hours in Budapest” column in the New York Times!
 The big project this year so far has been revamping our web site and upgrading our booking system.
-This is also the year when we are finally making good on our long-time dream of importing Hungarian wine to the US and starting a Hungarian Wine Club.
+This is also the year when we are began laying the groundwork for our long-time dream of importing Hungarian wine to the US.